 More than one Trigger frame may be aggregated in an A-MPDU.
 If more than one Trigger frame is aggregated in an A-MPDU, all of them shall have the same content.

+[9588]Note – The UMRS Control subfield within MPDUs carried in an A-MPDU have the same value (see 10.9 (HT Control field operation)).

-[9588]The following two frames shall not be present in the same A-MPDU:
+The following two frames shall not be present in the same A-MPDU:

 A Trigger frame with a User Info field addressed to a STA

-An MPDU that contains an UL MU Response Scheduling A-Control subfield and that is addressed to the same STA
+An MPDU that contains an UL MU Response Scheduling A-Control UMRS Control subfield and that is addressed to the same STA

 When one or more Trigger Frames are aggregated with other frames in an A-MPDU, the following ordering rules apply: